Rod Streater: Philadelphia Eagles

 On June 3, 2022, the Philadelphia Eagles hired Streater as a northeast area scout.
+On July 27, 2025, Streater was named as the team's west coast area scout.

 Personal life

 Streater is an avid chess player, having learned it from his father and uncle when he was five years old.
 He frequently played against teammate Amari Cooper.
-He was invited to Chess.com's BlitzChamps tournament, a rapid tournament for NFL players.
+Streater was invited to Chess.com's BlitzChamps tournament, a rapid tournament for NFL players.